-Once parents have agreed to let their children take part in the study, children will randomly be allocated to one of two groups.
-One group will get the prevention package twice a year over a 3-year period.
-The prevention package we will test consists of three things: fluoride varnish painted on the teeth by the dentist, family-strength fluoride toothpaste and simple advice on how to prevent tooth decay.
-The other group will only receive the simple advice on how to prevent tooth decay.
-All children will attend their dentist at 6 monthly intervals.
-The study will compare the numbers of children who develop tooth decay in each group over a 3-year period.
-The children will receive a standardised dental examination at the start and end of the study by trained and calibrated dentists who are unconnected to the practices.
-The number of children who have toothache or have teeth extracted will also be counted and compared.
-The costs to the NHS and to parents of providing the prevention package will be measured and the costs of providing dental treatments such as fillings and extractions will be assessed in both groups.
+Once parents have agreed to let their children take part in the study, children are randomly allocated to one of two groups.
+One group get the prevention package twice a year over a 3-year period.
+The prevention package consists of three things: fluoride varnish painted on the teeth by the dentist, family-strength fluoride toothpaste and simple advice on how to prevent tooth decay.
+The other group only receive the simple advice on how to prevent tooth decay.
+All children attend their dentist at 6 monthly intervals.
+The study compares the numbers of children who develop tooth decay in each group over a 3-year period.
+The children receive a standardised dental examination at the start and end of the study by trained and calibrated dentists who are unconnected to the practices.
+The number of children who have toothache or have teeth extracted are also counted and compared.
+The costs to the NHS and to parents of providing the prevention package are measured and the costs of providing dental treatments such as fillings and extractions are assessed in both groups.

 What are the possible benefits and risks of participating?